space-sunrise/fire-station/README.md

 **SCP: Project Fire is the first project in Space Station 14 that brought the SCP Foundation theme to the station environment.** The project was first launched back in 2023.
 The current 2.0 relaunch has completely shifted the landscape, expanding SCP mechanics tenfold. <br>

 With many new objects, research mechanics, new dimensions, roles, and maps, SCP: Project Fire is a unique project with no equals.
+Except this one technically but we just forked them.

 🌐 **Read this in other languages:**